LBWebRadio/Live-Beats-WRP/README.md

 ### Custom Themes
 - **Customize the application's appearance**: Select different themes from the settings panel to change the look and feel of the application.
 - **Create your own themes and name them as you wish and share them with anyone who uses Live Beats.
-You can export 1 selected theme or all your themes or import themes.
+You can export 1 selected theme, all your themes or import themes.

 ![Live Beats WebRadio Player Screenshot](https://github.com/LBWebRadio/Live-Beats-WRP/raw/main/blue.png)